The Appeals Process in Phoenix

 You have the right to appeal your conviction all the way up to the Supreme Court, which is the court that hears appeals based on constitutional issues that affect both Arizona and the United States of America as a whole.

-What might be Grounds for Appeal in Arizona?
+What might be Grounds for Appeal in Phoenix?

 There are several plausible reasons to file an appeal in Arizona.
 Some of the more common reasons are: